 Turner syndrome (TS) was first described in 1938 by Dr. Henry Turner, an endocrinologist, who noted a set of common physical features in some of his female patients.
 It is the result of a chromosomal abnormality in which a female infant is born with only one X chromosome (instead of two) or is missing part of one X chromosome.

-Other health problems that may occur with TS include kidney and heart abnormalities, high blood pressure, obesity, diabetes mellitus, cataracts, thyroid problems, and arthritis.
+Other health problems that may happen with TS include kidney and heart abnormalities, high blood pressure, obesity, diabetes mellitus, vision problems, thyroid problems, and abnormal bone development.

 Girls with TS usually have normal intelligence, but some may experience learning difficulties, particularly in mathematics.
 Many also have a problem with tasks requiring spatial skills, such as map reading or visual organization.
 Hearing problems are also more common in girls with Turner syndrome.